srinivasbe-07/algotrading/pineScripting/swing/readme.md

 - 🎯 **Target Profit**: 0.5% default profit target with customizable settings.
 - 🔔 **Alerts**: Notifies you of entry and exit signals with TradingView alerts.
 - 🕒 **3:16 PM Exit for Intraday**: Automatically exits all open positions at 3:16 PM for intraday trading.
+- 🕒 **No new Entry after 3:15 PM for Intraday**: Not allow any long or short position after 3:15 PM for intraday trading.

 ---